Setup Instructions - Ride

 ADJUST THE LOCKING PINS ON THE BINDINGS

-Phantom bindings rotate into position on the cleats and then lock into position.
+Phantom bindings rotate into position on the cleats and use locking pins to lock themselves into position.
 These pins need to be adjusted to ensure the most secure connection to the board.

 - TO ADJUST: